agiledigital/mule-metadata-extractor/README.md

-## Mule Preview Tools
+## Mule Metadata Extractor

 Command line tools to extract metadata from Anypoint Studio installations.

+Used in the [Mule Preview](https://github.com/agiledigital/mule-preview) project.

+### Help Output

+    This is a tool for extracting extracting information from Mule plugins for use in the mule-preview client.

+    Usage: tools [options] action

+    Options:
+    -d, --anypoint-dir DIR  Anypoint Studio Directory
+    -o, --output FOLDER     Path where the generated mapping file will be written to -v                      Verbosity level
+    -h, --help

+    Actions:
+    apply-light-theme     Extract images from the light theme plugin extract-images        Extract images from plugins
+    extract-widget-types  Generate a list of possible widget types generate-mappings     Generate mappings for a mule-preview client

 ### Extracting the Anypoint Studio Components

-#### Setup script

-The easiest way to get started is to use `setup.sh`.

-    ./setup.sh <Anypoint Studio Plugins Directory>

-This will call all the below tools with the options required to setup the project properly.

 #### Mapping extraction tool

-I have written a command line tool to extract a map of widget element names, to widget icons/categories.
+The `generate-mappings` command extracts widget element names mapped to icons/categories.
 It outputs JSON which can be read in by the client to render widgets correctly.

 For example (in the tools directory):

-    lein run -d /mnt/c/Tools/AnypointStudio/plugins/ -o ../client/src/mule_preview/client generate-mappings
+    lein run -d /opt/AnypointStudio/plugins/ -o ../client/src/mule_preview/client generate-mappings

 #### Image extraction tool

-I have written a command line to extract all the images (icons) associated with widgets and dump the into a directory
+The `extract-images` command extracts all the images (icons) associated with widgets and dumps them into a directory

 For example (in the tools directory):

-    lein run -d /mnt/c/Tools/AnypointStudio/plugins/ -o ../client/public/img/icons/ extract-images
+    lein run -d /opt/AnypointStudio/plugins/ -o ../client/public/img/icons/ extract-images

 #### Light theme

 The light theme plugin is a jar full of images with the same name as plugin images.
-They are meant to overwrite the plugins image file with the same name.
+The `apply-light-theme` command processes extracts these.

 For example (in the tools directory):

-    lein run -d /mnt/c/Tools/AnypointStudio/plugins/ -o ../client/public/img/icons apply-light-theme
+    lein run -d /opt/AnypointStudio/plugins/ -o ../client/public/img/icons apply-light-theme

 #### Getting list of possible widget types